tkam8/f5bigiq-setupguide/docs/class1/module2/lab2/module2.rst

    - Use the DCD self-ip for the **Discovery/Listener Address**
    - Use the admin username and password
    - Use the DCD self-ip as the **Data Collection IP Address**

+   For more info about discovering a DCD device, see the `AskF5 Reference <https://techdocs.f5.com/en-us/bigiq-7-0-0/planning-and-implementing-big-iq-deployment/deploying-a-data-collection-device.html#GUID-8B0472C1-16CF-4D9A-9D38-DC592368BB20>`__

 #.
 After you discover the DCD device, activate the services you want to monitor.
 Click **Services**